-In the initial weeks after a break-up, I recommend trying to fit in 2-3 long, leisurely walks outside.
+In the initial weeks after a break-up, I recommend trying to fit in 2-3 long, leisurely walks outside for quick break-up success.
 Whether you go solo or with a buddy is up to you, and both have their unique benefits.
 My favorite way to stay motivated to exercise is to listen to podcasts, and I recommend the following:

 These are just my personal picks — some guilty pleasures, some educational, all super great to listen to during a long walk outside.